inasafe/inasafe-doc/docs/source/training/socialisation/run_basic_inasafe.rst

 * buildings
 * Be Flooded

-4. In the |project_name| panel :guilabel:`Click` on buildings,
+4. In the |project_name| panel click on :guilabel:`buildings` and
-:guilabel:`Select` people, it now should have:
+select :guilabel:`people` instead.
+It should now have:

 * a flood similar to the 2007 Jakarta event
 * people
-* Need evacuating
+* Need evacuation

 .. image:: /static/training/socialisation/030_showpeople.*
    :align: center

-.. note:: You can see that the Impact function below **Might** automatically changed from *Be Flooded* to *Need evacuation* this is dependant on the combination of the hazard and exposure layers
+.. note:: Notice that the impact function below :guilabel:`Might` automatically changed from :guilabel:`Be flooded` to :guilabel:`Need evacuation`.
+This is changed because of the new combination of the hazard and exposure layers.

-5. Lets run this scenario first - :guilabel:`Run` at the bottom right hand corner of the |project_name| panel.
+5. Lets run this scenario first.
+Click :guilabel:`Run` in the bottom right hand corner of the |project_name| panel.

 .. image:: /static/training/socialisation/031_run.png
    :align: center

-A new layer should appear in the layer panel called *Population which needs evacuating*
+A new layer should appear in the layer panel called *Population which needs evacuating*.

 .. image:: /static/training/socialisation/032_results.*
    :align: center

-In the |project_name| Panel, inside the main window you will see text and statistics, lets explore this further.
+In the |project_name| panel we now see text and statistics, which we will explore further.

 .. image:: /static/training/socialisation/033_peoplefloodresult.*
    :align: center

-**Evacuation:** There are 1,109,000 people that are located in water deeper than 1 meter.
+**Evacuation:** There are 1,109,000 people that are located in water deeper than one metre.
 It is assumed that all of these people will need to evacuate their homes.
-The threshold of 1 meter can be changed (see Changing Threshold below).
+The threshold of one metre can be changed (see Changing Threshold below).

 **Minimum needs:** is calculated using the above number of evacuated people to estimate the amount of food, water and other products that the refugees will need to survive.
 The figures are based on an Indonesian policy.

 **Action checklist:** designed to make disaster managers think about what they need to do to prepare for the event.